-After the school visits, last week we started our planning for the teacher conferences.
+After the school visits, we started our planning for the teacher conferences.
+This is when the project really starts to take shape and I have the opportunity to fulfil my ambitions for this trip.
+So no pressure then!
 We also have ‘limited resources’, so no laptops.
 Back to pens, paper and sketchy internet access.

 Teaching reading here is mostly a whole word process relying on memorisation.
 And many of the children here can recognise a lot of words.
 When you teach phonics though, it takes a long time to lay the firm foundation of phonological knowledge required to read words.
-We’re planning on using the analogy of giving a fish or a fishing rod to illustrate the point.
+We’re planning on using the analogy of giving a fish or teaching someone to fish to illustrate the point.
 If you invest time in teaching words the children will learn quite a few words and maybe figure out some others.
 If the children understand phonics, they can figure out new words they have never been ‘taught’.

 I have learned so much from my fellow teachers and I am so grateful to have the time to go back to basics and talk about what really matters.
 Go team phonics!